jimdel/Junior-Phase/Lecture Notes/Schema.md

   - The process of organizaing the columns and tables of a relational database to mininmize data redundancy
   - The goal of schema design is to achieve data normalization while thinking about how your data is going to work
     - Sometimes some data redundancy makes for a simpler data base
-- Steps for Developing an ERD
+- Steps for Developing an Entity Relationship Diagram
   - Identify entities
   - Define relationships
   - Draw a rough-draft